Looking for an RV that is easy to tow, lightweight, and affordable? A teardrop camper might be exactly what you need.

 The Classic Teardrop Trailer

-A traditional teardrop camper is a very small, lightweight trailer that can be towed by virtually any sized vehicle that you can put a tow hitch on.
+A traditional teardrop camper is a very small, lightweight trailer that can be towed by virtually any sized vehicle that you can put a stabilizer hitch on.

 These models don't require a big truck to tow - almost any car can haul a small teardrop camper trailer around.